tom-deman/linux-monitoring/monitor.md

 <br>

-There's a lot more tools listed on this website:
+There are a lot more tools listed on this website:

 https://www.ubuntupit.com/best-linux-monitoring-tools-for-sysadmin/